Priyanka Gill

-Priyanka Gill (born 2 June 1980) is an entrepreneur and angel investor currently based in London, UK.
+Priyanka Gill (born 2 June 1980) is an Indian entrepreneur and angel investor currently based in London, UK.
 She is the founder and CEO of POPxo, a digital community platform for millennial women launched in 2014 and merged with MyGlamm in 2020.
-She currently serves as the co-founder of the Good Glamm Group.
+She currently serves as the co-founder of the Good Glamm Group and CEO of the Good Media Co.
 In 2019 Gill was named onto Businessworld 40 Under 40 List.

 Early life and education

 Priyanka was born on 2 June 1980 and grew up in a small of Punjab, India.
-She completed her schooling from Vidya Devi Jindal School, Hisar and attended Lady Shri Ram College, New Delhi, where she studied English Literature.
-Priyanka is presently pursuing her EMBA from London Business School and Columbia Business School.
+She completed her schooling from Convent of Jesus and Mary, Waverley, Mussoorie, Vidya Devi Jindal School, Hisar and attended Lady Shri Ram College, New Delhi, where she studied English Literature.
+Priyanka graduated from Columbia Business School and London Business School's Global MBA programme in 2023.

 Career

 In 2012, she started a fashion blog called eStylista.
 This went on to become a content platform by the same name (2013).
 A year later, the platform was renamed to POPxo.

 In November 2014, Gill raised ₹3 crore for POPxo in pre-Series A funding, led by Rajan Anandan and Mithun Sacheti.
 The company raised an additional $2 million in Series A funding round from IDG Ventures, Kalaari Capital, and 500 startups.

 In the year 2017 POPxo raised $3.1 million and $5.5 million in a round of funding led South Korea's Neoplux and Chinese mobile company OPPO with participation from existing investors.

 In the same year, POPxo was named in the Unilever Foundry30 Southeast Asia and Australasia, a list of 30 most ambitious startups and scale-ups in the region.

 In August 2020 POPxo merged with MyGlamm, a beauty and makeup products brand founded in 2017 and run by Sanghvi Beauty and Technologies Pvt Ltd. Gill later was designated as the co-founder of the joint entity.